EliteMasterEric/hxcpp-interop-testbench/cffi-legacy/README.md

 - CFFI legacy requires functions to be loaded at runtime.
 - CFFI legacy has no support for type checking.
 - CFFI legacy can generally be expected to have worse performance than CFFI PRIME.
+- Compiled project CANNOT run without the `testinterop.ndll` file in a nearby directory.